-Additional PBS 360, 720, and 1130 printers (up to two) can also be supported by the TME 30, TME 40, and TME 50 Operating Systems, as can up to a total of 16 matrix printers.
+Additional LW400Q and LW800Q printers (up to two) can also be supported by the TME 30, TME 40, and TME 50 Operating Systems, as can a total of 16 matrix printers.

 Service Options: A fast floating-point option is available for all four of the TME Operating Systems.
-The floating-point instructions are performed within microcode instead of by the use of coding in the Executive, which is functionally slower.
+The floating-point instructions are performed within microcode instead of through the use of coding in the Executive, which is functionally slower.

-Support of up to four local workstations operating under the Direct Data Entry Service is optionally available for all the TME Operating Systems.
+Support of a maximum of four local workstations operating under the Direct Data Entry Service is optionally available for all the TME Operating Systems.